Core Features

 In general, forward compatibility with newer versions of the ASDF Standard and ASDF file format is not supported by the software.

-When creating new ASDF files, it is possible to control the version of the file format that is used.
+When creating new ASDF files, it is possible to control the version of the ASDF standard that is used.
 This can be specified by passing the version argument to either the AsdfFile constructor when the file object is created, or to the AsdfFile.write_to method when it is written.
-By default, the latest version of the file format will be used.
-Note that this option has no effect on the versions of tags from custom extensions.
+By default, the latest stable version of the ASDF standard will be used.

 External References